voidism/DiffCSE/README.md

 * `--pooler_type`: Pooling method.
 * `--mlp_only_train`: For unsupervised SimCSE or DiffCSE, it works better to train the model with MLP layer but test the model without it.
 You should use this argument when training unsupervised SimCSE/DiffCSE models.

 For the results in our paper, we use a NVidia 2080Ti GPU with CUDA 11.2.
-Using different types of devices or different versions of CUDA/other softwares may lead to slightly different performance.
+Using different types of devices or different versions of CUDA/Python/PyTorch may lead to slightly different performance.

 ## Evaluation
 ```bash